 Dissolve a tablespoon of sea salt in a cup of warm water.
 Rinse your mouth until the salt water is gone.
 The salt helps kill bacteria.

 I haven't tried this remedy, but I hear it works.
-Just like the activated charcoal, pack a bit of paste (mix with water first) onto the decayed area.
+Just like the activated charcoal, pack a bit of paste made with the Vitamin C powder (mix with water first) onto the decayed area.
 Let sit for a few minutes.

 This one is probably my favorite.
 I tincture my own herbal antibiotics, and the ones I go to for bacterial infection include Golden Seal (or Oregon Grape Root) and Juniper Berry tinctures.